lorranavf/domain-based-gene-mining/README.md

 - EMBOSS (pepstats)
 - deeploc2
 - Signalp6
-- DeepTMHMM (to run locally, you need to install Docker)
+- DeepTMHMM (to run locally, you need to install pybiolib, and Docker)
 - MAFFT
 - CiAlign
 - IQ-TREE2

 You also need to have Python 3.x installed, along with the following Python modules:

-- biolib
+- pybiolib
 - biopython
 - pandas